em-1001/ServalShell/Description.md

 8. **[UNK], [PAD], [SOS], [EOS]**:
 These tokens represent unknown, padding, start of sentence, and end of sentence tokens, respectively.
 These special tokens provide additional information to the model or are used during data preprocessing.

+### PAD token
+Padding tokens are primarily used to align the lengths of input sequences.
+This ensures that the model can handle sequences of the same length in each batch effectively.
+The main roles are as follows:
+1. **Sequence Length Alignment**:
+The model requires fixed-size inputs, but actual data may have sequences of varying lengths.
+By adding padding tokens, all sequences are aligned to the same length, enabling the model to process them efficiently.
+2. **Masking**:
+Padding tokens allow the model to recognize and ignore padded parts.
+They are irrelevant to the actual data and considered unnecessary information during model training.
+Therefore, the model can focus only on the valid parts of the sequences while disregarding information from padding tokens.
+3. **Computational Efficiency**:
+Using padding tokens ensures that all sequences are of the same length, resulting in more efficient batch operations.
+This improves computational speed when training the model using accelerators such as GPUs or TPUs.